 Members and other participants of the PRT

-Membership of the PRT is open to representatives of (IDN) ccTLDs, participants from other stakeholder groups, observers and experts.
+Membership of the PRT is open to representatives of all ccTLD Managers (either ASCII or IDN), participants from other stakeholder groups, observers and experts.
 There is no requirement for a ccTLD to be a member of the ccNSO.
-The PRT should have at least 5 members, who are representatives from (IDN) ccTLD managers.
+The PRT should have at least 5 members, who are representatives from ccTLD managers.
 The members will be appointed by the ccNSO Council.

 Members, participants, and experts commit to participate actively and regularly in the work and are expected to have at least a basic understanding of the reference material.

-The names and affiliation of the WG members and other participants will be published on a dedicated page on the ccNSO website.
+The names and affiliation of the PRT members and other participants will be published on a dedicated page on the ccNSO website.
 The membership of the PRT will be subscribed to a mailing list, which will be archived after closure.

-At any time WG members, participants, observers and experts may resign from the PRT, by informing the Chair of the PRT, who will then inform the ccNSO Council.
+At any time members, participants, observers and experts may resign from the PRT, by informing the Chair of the PRT, who will then inform the ccNSO Council.

-4.2.2 Participants and experts
+4.1.2 Participants and experts